Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Learn to hula dance, or make a lei.

 Sometimes the tourist saturation pays off, and this is one of those times.
 The west side of Waikiki is saturated with shopping venues, to the degree that each of them goes to great lengths to attract potential buyers, including offering a variety of free classes in Hawaiian arts.
-You can learn to hula, make a lei, play the ukulele, and even start a Hawaiian quilt, for free (you must purchase a supply kit for the quilt making classes,) at the Royal Hawaiian Center, the Waikiki Beach Walk, or the International Marketplace.
+You can learn to hula, make a lei, play the ukulele, and even start a Hawaiian quilt, for free (you must purchase a supply kit for the quilt-making classes) at the Royal Hawaiian Center, the Waikiki Beach Walk, or the International Marketplace.
 Be sure to check their schedules or classes available during your visit!
 Of all the free things to do in Oahu, this one is so cool because you can take a new skill home to show your family.

 Feel the spirit, and the spirit of Aloha – Kawaiaha’o Church